jacknycz/nodal/src/AI-README.md

 ### Handle Visibility Pattern
 - **UX Pattern:**
-  - Node connection handles are hidden by default and only appear on node hover, using Tailwind’s `group-hover` utility.
+  - Node connection handles are hidden by default and only appear on node hover, using Tailwind's `group-hover` utility.
 See `NodalNode.tsx` for the implementation.

 ### AI Node Generation
 - **Positioning:**